siobhain/rpslsgame/README.md

   1. check if it is 5th turn & if so the round is finished so call displayResults()

  #### findWinner(userHand, deviceHand)
-    This function is called by runGame when user and device choices are different options It is not called if matching options are chosen (ie Rock & Rock are chosen).

-    Each player has 5 options so with 2 players there are 25 permutations,  subtract the 5 matching options and that leaves 20 unique options that need to be catered for in this function.
+ This function is called by runGame when user and device choices are different options.
+It is not called if matching options are chosen (ie Rock & Rock are chosen).
+Each player has 5 options so with 2 players there are 25 permutations,  subtract the 5 matching options and that leaves 20 unique options that need to be catered for in this functions switch.case statement.

-    The function is send user chosen option (userHand) and the randomally assigned device option (deviceHand) & doeas the following
+ The function takes 2 parameters, the user chosen option (userHand) and the randomly assigned device option (deviceHand) & does the following

-    1. Both parameters are in string format and are concatenated into one string called result
+ 1. Both parameters are concatenated into one string called result
  1. A switch statment with the 20 options is presented and js will match with the chosen result
  1. Its either a win for the user or win for device so appropriate increment function is called & appropriate feedback to the user is created

-    The function returns the user feedback in string format There is a default case to cater for problems.
+ 1. The function returns the user feedback in string format
+1. There is a default case to cater for problems.

-##### incrementXXXX
+#### incrementXXXX
 There are 3 increment functions whose code is mainly taken from the Code institute Love Maths incrementScore() function.

  1. incrementDeviceWins